 A total of 166 patients underwent 425 procedures, with a mean follow-up period of 93 months.
 The median number of shunt revision surgeries was 2.
 Shunt survival rates were better with the first shunt compared to those with the subsequent shunts.
 The main complication necessitating system revision surgery was overdrainage, the frequency of proximal and distal dysfunctions was similar in all the shunt failures, and isolated ventricle and infection were more frequent in younger patients.
 Shunt-related infections accounted for 7 % of the procedures, and the shunt independence rate was 10 %.

 The frequency of complications related to shunt failure in pediatric patients changes during follow-up.
-A strict protocol of overdrainage detection and active treatment could explain the need for repeat surgeries and the progressively shorter shunt survival time in our series 6).
+A strict protocol of overdrainage detection and active treatment could explain the need for repeat surgeries and the progressively shorter shunt survival time in this series 6).

 Identifying the factors associated with VP shunt failure may allow the development of interventions to decrease failures.
 Further refinement of the collected variables in the ACS National Surgical Quality Improvement Program (NSQIP) Pediatric specific to neurosurgical procedures is necessary to identify modifiable risk factors 7).